outaagunga/documentation/writing_guide.md

 > 10. Provide a short summary of key edits made at the end (like Grammarly’s “suggestions overview”).
 > [Paste your text here]

+**Removing redundancy in paragraph:**
+> Rewrite this paragraph to remove redundancy, use active voice, and preserve the original meaning and intent

 ---

 ### ✨ Optional Add-ons